henriquecastror/open-code-community/content/post/2021-05-04 randomization/index.md

     library(gganimate)

 You need to download the data to your machine.
-Download it from {{% staticref "files/Randomization_data.xlsx" "newtab" %}} aqui{{% /staticref %}}.
+Download it from {{% staticref "files/Randomization_data.xlsx" "newtab" %}} here{{% /staticref %}}.
 Then load the file as below.

     data  <- read_excel("Randomization_data.xlsx", range = "A1:C101")